panahazari/panahazari/README.md

 - 👋 Hi, I’m Mohammad @panahazari
-- 🌱 I’m currently PhD student at Tufts University in Electrical Engineering
+- 🌱 I am currently a Ph.D. student in Electrical Engineering at Tufts University.
 -
 - 📫 How to reach me :
 Linkedin: https://www.linkedin.com/in/mohammad-panahazari/